-Setting up ADB (Android Debug Bridge) and fastboot tools on Windows, Linux or Mac is pretty easy as you only need to download the ADB and Fastboot SDK Platform-Tools Zip file from below and extract it to your desktop.
+Setting up ADB (Android Debug Bridge) and fastboot tools on Windows, Linux or Mac is pretty easy.
+You only need to download the ADB and Fastboot SDK Platform-Tools Zip file from below and extract it to your desktop.
 Besides, there are a number of 3rd-party tools and utilities available out there to help you get ADB and Fastboot ready on your computer.

 In our detailed guide below, we’ll be describing how you can setup system-wide ADB and fastboot on Windows 10.

 Setting up System-Wide ADB and Fastboot

-- Download the ADB and Fastboot SDK Platform-Tools and extract the zip file to your desktop.
+- Download the latest ADB and Fastboot SDK Platform-Tools and extract the zip file to your desktop.

 - Now create a new folder named “Android” in the root directory of the C Drive on your computer so that the patch of the directory is C:\Android\.